erwinfab/design-and-implement-a-vlsm-addressing-scheme/README.md

 **Step 2: Documentation and IP Allocation**

 * I documented the design in a comprehensive table, assigning specific roles to IP addresses as required by the customer:
   * **Police Router**: Assigned the first usable IP for all interfaces.
   * **Schools Router**: Assigned the first usable IP for LANs and the **last usable** IP for the WAN link.
   * **Switches**: Assigned the second usable IP to the VLAN 1 management interface.
   * **Hosts**: Assigned the last usable IP in the subnet.

 **Step 3: CLI Implementation**

 * I accessed the Cisco IOS command-line interface to apply the addressing scheme:
   * Configured IP addresses and subnet masks for all physical and virtual interfaces.
   * Enabled interfaces using the `no shutdown` command.
   * Configured Default Gateways on all switches and end devices to ensure cross-subnet reachability.

-### Step 4: Verification and Testing
+**Step 4: Verification and Testing**
-I performed end-to-end connectivity tests to ensure the network was fully operational.
+* I performed end-to-end connectivity tests to ensure the network was fully operational.
   * Verified that all hosts could reach their respective default gateways.
   * Confirmed switch management interfaces were reachable from hosts on different LANs.
-* Regional Router Verification: Performed CLI checks on both the Police and Schools routers to confirm that all LAN and WAN interfaces were 'up/up' with correct VLSM IP assignments.
+  * **Regional Router Verification**: Performed CLI checks on both the Police and Schools routers to confirm that all LAN and WAN interfaces were 'up/up' with correct VLSM IP assignments.
-* Routing Table Integrity: Confirmed that the routers established a successful routing adjacency (EIGRP), allowing traffic to flow across the point-to-point WAN link.
+  * **Routing Table Integrity**: Confirmed that the routers established a successful routing adjacency (EIGRP(Enhanced Interior Gateway Protocol)), allowing traffic to flow across the point-to-point WAN link.